 There is no cost to attend.

 Tuesday, April 27 from 11 a.m. to noon via Zoom

 For questions, please contact Kate McKenzie at 412-394-2627 or at firstname.lastname@example.org

-Prior to joining GSU Law in 2012, Professor Donaldson was on the faculty at the University of Washington School of Law in Seattle for 13 years.
-During his tenure at the University of Washington, he was a five-time recipient of the Philip A. Trautman Professor of the Year award from the School of Law’s Student Bar Association.
-Professor Donaldson served for two years as Associate Dean for Academic Administration and for six years as the Director of the law school’s Graduate Program in Taxation.
+Prior to joining GSU law in 2012, Samuel A. Donaldson was on the faculty at the University of Washington School of Law in Seattle for 13 years.
+During his tenure at the University of Washington, he was a five-time recipient of the Philip A. Trautman Professor of the Year award from the school of law’s Student Bar Association.
+Donaldson served for two years as associate dean for academic administration and for six years as the director of the law school’s graduate program in taxation.

-Professor Donaldson teaches a number of tax and estate planning courses, as well as courses in the areas of property, commercial law and professional responsibility.
+He teaches several tax and estate planning courses, as well as courses in the areas of property, commercial law and professional responsibility.
 He is a nationally recognized speaker on federal taxation and estate planning at professional conferences and continuing education seminars.